PalMassimo/learning-background/ElasticSearch/Notes.md

 where `ctx` is a variable that stands for *context*.

 When running an update, in the response there is the field `result` that is `updated` if the document was updated successfully.
-A possible value however is `noop` (i.e. *no operation*), that happens for example when we try to update a field value with the existing value.
+A possible value however is `noop` (a.k.a. *no operation*), that happens for example when we try to update a field value with the existing value.
 This is however not the case with scripted updates, where `result` will always be `updated`, even if no field values actually changes.
 We can change this behavior if we set the operation within the script.
 For example, we can write a script that modify a document based on a condition

 ```